YeabsiraNigusse/Haskell_Solved_Problems/README.md

 # Haskell_Solved_Problems

-## A repostory that contain different problems, solved by Haskell Programming Language
+## This is a haskell repo that contain solved problems by using Haskell programming language from haskell input output tutorial on Youtube